RobertoMessaBrasil/jee-to-microservices-employee-javaserverfaces/README.md

 ### About

 This is a JEE JSF example application.
-It it used to show how to convert a JEE JSF application to a Microservices based application.
+It is used to show how to convert a JEE JSF application to a Microservices based application.

 The system just renders an employee list from a Mysql database.